dlanza1/ogg-impala/README.md

 ## Running it!

 The loader has been implemented in Java, so we need to run it using the JVM.
+HDFS configuration file "core-site.xml" should be included in the classpath as well as the generated binary.

 A parameters file should be created and point out as first argument (if not specified, it will try to find ./config.properties).

 ```
-java -cp ogg-impala-0.0.1-SNAPSHOT-jar-with-dependencies.jar \
+java -cp core-site.xml:ogg-impala-0.0.1-SNAPSHOT-jar-with-dependencies.jar \
    ch.cern.impala.ogg.datapump.ImpalaDataLoader \
    (path_to_parameters_file)
 ```